Crypto Leverage Trading Explained

 What happens if you lose money while trading crypto with leverage?

-The same thing happens to a leveraged position when you lose money.
+The same thing happens to a position when you lose money.
 The only difference is that your maximum position is bigger and your losses might be bigger.

 What does 5x leverage mean in crypto?